-The main subject of my PhD thesis are selenoproteins.
-Selenoproteins are proteins which includes selenocysteine (the 21st aminoacid) in their aminoacid chain.
-This aminoacid is inserted cotranslationally, as standard aminoacids, but unlike them it lack a codon of its own in the genetic code.
-It is inserted in correspondence to a UGA codon (normally a stop) recoded by the presence of a stem-loop structure in the 3'UTR of selenoprotein transcripts - the SECIS element - read by a set of factors that we call the selenocysteine insertion machinery.
+I investigate the evolution of selenoproteins, proteins containing a selenocysteine residue (Sec, the 21st amino acid).
+Sec is inserted co-translationally, as standard amino acids, but unlike them it lack a codon of its own in the genetic code.
+It is inserted in correspondence to a UGA codon (normally a stop) recoded by the presence of a stem-loop structure in the 3'UTR of selenoprotein transcripts - the SECIS element.
+A set of factors is required to express selenoproteins, both to produce Sec and to insert it in response to SECIS (Sec machinery).
 Selenocysteine has an specific elongation factor, and a specific tRNA.

-One is a methodological section.
-Selenoproteins are usually misannotated, since no standard prediction program will put a UGA codon within the coding sequence.
+Selenoproteins are usually missed or wrongly annotated, since standard prediction program avoid the UGA codon within the coding sequence.
 So, it is necessary to develop specific tools for selenoproteins predictions.
-I am working on several methods for selenoprotein prediction in genomes.
-The most mature (it is already published) is Selenoprofiles, a profile based pipeline (see http://big.crg.cat/services/selenoprofiles).